Pepdexpepdex

 Buying notes

-Affiliate disclosure: Pepdex earns a small commission on Amazon links.
-We pick brands by quality (clinical-grade ratings, FDA clearance) first, not commission.
+Affiliate disclosure: Pepdex is an Amazon Associate and earns a commission on qualifying purchases made through Amazon links on this page.
+Brand picks are made on quality (clinical-grade ratings, FDA clearance) first, not commission rate.
 Buying through these links costs you nothing extra and helps keep the site running.
-Educational only — not medical advice.
-Talk to a doctor before any injection protocol.
+Educational only, not medical advice.
+Talk to a qualified provider before any injection protocol.